-- Risk-Based Due Diligence: It is integral to managing Conflict Minerals risk that our businesses have a framework in place to ensure that their choice of suppliers and sourcing decisions ensure that Conflict Minerals are not introduced into our supply chains.
-Accordingly, our businesses exposed to Conflict Minerals risk are expected to implement a framework into their management approach consistent with the five-step framework for risk-based due diligence in the mineral supply chain set-out in the OECD Guidance. - Engagement with industry initiatives: Transparency and reliability in supply chains is only possible with the co-operation of upstream and downstream participants therein.
+• Risk-Based Due Diligence: It is integral to managing Conflict Minerals risk that our businesses have a framework in place to ensure that their choice of suppliers and sourcing decisions ensure that Conflict Minerals are not introduced into our supply chains.
+Accordingly, our businesses exposed to Conflict Minerals risk are expected to implement a framework into their management approach consistent with the fivestep framework for risk-based due diligence in the mineral supply chain set-out in the OECD Guidance.

+- Engagement with industry initiatives: Transparency and reliability in supply chains is only possible with the cooperation of upstream and downstream participants therein.
 It is, therefore, important that our businesses contribute towards and support initiatives looking to eliminate the introduction of Conflict Minerals into supply chains (e.g. traceability systems).
 Where applicable, we expect our businesses to comply with industry-wide mechanisms for addressing Conflict Minerals risk and to encourage other supply chain stakeholders to support them too. - Engagement with suppliers: To achieve compliance with the principles above, it is critical that suppliers of our businesses adopt a policy regarding Conflict Minerals compatible with our own and work with us to ensure that Conflict Minerals are not introduced into our supply chains.
 We expect our businesses to ensure that their suppliers are aware of the AMC Group's policy on Conflict Minerals and to require these suppliers to comply with its terms.
 Where a supplier fails to comply with our policy, we expect our business to have a strategy in place to work with the relevant supplier so that they may comply going forward or, where the failure cannot be remedied, to end that relationship. - Reporting and record-keeping: For customers and partners of the AMC Group to have confidence that our businesses do not use Conflict Minerals, it is important that we have appropriate records of actions taken to address Conflict Mineral risk.
 This includes records of systems put in place to ensure non-introduction of Conflict Minerals into supply chains and associated due diligence undertaken.
-We also expect our businesses to maintain an open dialogue with AMC's management in relation to matters relating to Conflict Minerals, so that we may work together to ensure our policy on Conflict Minerals is reflected in the AMC Group's business activities.